 Ascena Retail Group – At least 268 stores

-During a recent earnings call, company executives announced that 667 stores are part of its fleet optimization program.
+In June 2017, company executives announced that 667 stores are part of its fleet optimization program.

 At least 268 of those stores will definitely be closed by July 2019.
 The remaining 399 stores will be shut down if rent concessions aren’t obtained through negotiations with landlords.